-- Independent Living Skills Training will be provided in a group format to assist students with disabilities in developing the skills needed to live independently.
-Independent Living Skills can include the following: household budgeting and financial management; utilizing public transportation and navigating through the social services system. - Instruction in Self-Advocacy will be provided in a group format to assist students with disabilities in gaining knowledge on disability awareness, advocating during an IEP process, understanding the transition processes and advocating for themselves in post-secondary education, employment and coordinating social services. - Workplace Readiness Training in a group format will provide students with the knowledge needed to find and maintain competitive integrated employment.
-Curriculums can include soft skills training, interview skills, job readiness, jobseeking skills, HR practices and other skills needed to become "workplace ready".
+- Independent Living Skills Training is provided in a group format to assist students with disabilities in developing the skills needed to live independently.
+Independent Living Skills can include the following: household budgeting, financial management, utilizing public transportation and navigating through the social services system. - Instruction in Self-Advocacy is provided in a group format to assist students with disabilities in gaining knowledge on disability awareness, advocating during an IEP process, understanding the transition processes and advocating for themselves in post-secondary education, employment and social services coordination.

+Workplace Readiness Training in a group format provides students with the knowledge needed to find and maintain competitive integrated employment.
+Curriculums can include soft skill training; HR practices, interviewing, job readiness and job-seeking training and other skills training needed to become "workplace ready".